A Facial With Psoriasis: A Self-Care Resolution

 Another exfoliating mask?

-- Good bacteria on the skin can help prevent spots because bacteria grow in a monolayer- which means they grow in a layer one cell thick.
-If there’s no gap- spot causing bacteria cant get in there and grow.
-I want good bacteria all over my face and am now worried…should I go and pick up my toddler earlier and inoculate my face with hers?
+Good bacteria on the skin can help prevent spots because bacteria grow in a monolayer.
+This means they grow in a layer one cell thick.
+I want good bacteria all over my face and am now worried.
+Should I go and pick up my toddler earlier and inoculate my face with hers?
 She has perfect skin.
 I feel that might be a weird thing to do.
-Plus she is a toddler- god only knows what is on her face really.
+Plus she is a toddler, God only knows what is on her face really.

-I feel like I am getting slightly hysterical so I ask questions to calm myself.
-I ask what the difference between the facials are and am told that in one oxygen is blown into the skin.
+I feel like I am getting slightly hysterical.
+I ask questions to calm myself.
+I ask what the difference between the facials is and am told that in one oxygen is blown into the skin.
 To my science brain, this seems ridiculous.
 Oxygen is blown into my skin every time I open the car window.
-This oxygen is 98% pure though…so maybe that's better.
+This oxygen is 98% pure though so maybe that's better?
 I think maybe blowing was the wrong word.

 I was right to be worried.
 We usually are, though aren't we?
-The next day I woke up with red, sore patches across the bottom of my face and applying moisturizer stings.
-As the day progresses, my skin looks increasingly hydrated, and all efforts to rehydrate it are painful and make little difference.
-I now have more lines around my mouth that a 20 a day smoker.
+The next day I woke up with red, sore patches across the bottom of my face.
+As the day progresses, my skin looks increasingly hydrated, and all efforts to rehydrate it are painful.
 Things are not going to plan.

 Lessons I learned from my spa day

-- Trust your gut.
-There were several times before and during the facial where I ignored my natural intuition.
+Trust your gut.
+There were several times before and during the facial where I ignored my intuition.
 The first was the mention of the tiny blades and there were several other times throughout the facial I over-rode the decision to ask her to stop.
-Mild panic should have been enough- if you find yourself calming hysteria with banal questions you have a problem.

-- Don't expect other people to know what's best.
-It is annoying that we have to add more to our list of *all the things* but it is better than your face peeling for a week during the Christmas party season.
+Don't expect other people to know what's best.
 I looked up the procedure immediately after leaving the salon.
 The website explains how the spatula tool works.
-There are no dull blades- ultrasound is used to open the pores, and the spatula literally is a metal flat ended stick (like the end of a ruler) that manually scrapes the dead skin from the face.
+There are no dull blades.
+Ultrasound is used to open the pores, and the spatula literally is a metal flat ended stick (like the end of a ruler) that manually scrapes the dead skin from the face.
 The website also clearly states that the procedure was not suitable for people with psoriasis.1 If I had known this- I could have more comfortably challenged the therapist.

-- Sometimes you know more than the qualified person you are talking to.
-Don't be afraid to speak up- when I was explaining to the therapist that I had psoriasis, I was content with stating the name of my condition and her continuing as if acknowledging that she knew exactly what that was and it was totally fine.
-If I had explained to her in detail what that meant for our time together, then this would not have happened.
+Sometimes you know more than the qualified person you are talking to.
+Don't be afraid to speak up- when I was explaining to the therapist that I had psoriasis.
 I should have clarified that my skin is more sensitive than what she might be used to, that areas of abrasion and friction will react badly.
-No one knows your skin as you do- so even though you are a little afraid of being thrown out or refused treatment (I was) – don’t hold back on talking about the behavior of your skin, what it does and does not like.

 Have you had a bad experience at a beauty salon?
 I would love to hear about what happened and what you learned.
 Tell me in the comments.